SGarcia96/google-homepage/README.md

 # Google Homepage Clone

 ## Overview
-A Google Homepage Clone web using HTML, CSS and vanilla JavaScript
+A Google Homepage Clone web using HTML and CSS

 ## How to run